FDA Approves Ketamine-Like Nasal Spray for Treatment-Resistant Depression and Suicidal Ideation

-Timothy B. Sullivan, MD, chair of psychiatry and behavioral science at Northwell Health at Staten Island University Hospital, echoes these thoughts: "There is a significant number of people who suffer from major depression who either respond partially or not well at all to the current available treatments.
+Timothy B. Sullivan, MD, chair of psychiatry and behavioral science at Northwell Health at Staten Island University Hospital, echoed these thoughts: "There is a significant number of people who suffer from major depression who either respond partially or not well at all to the current available treatments.
 Anything that promises to help address the needs for that population is really exciting."

-In the case of esketamine (sold as Spravato), one of these concerns is that it's related to ketamine, which has been used as an anesthesia and to get high in the form of the once-popular party drug Special K. There's a concern that this new antidepressant may carry a risk of addiction and substance abuse.
+In the case of esketamine (sold as Spravato), one of these concerns was that it's related to ketamine, which has been used as an anesthesia and to get high in the form of the once-popular party drug Special K. There's a concern that this new antidepressant may carry a risk of addiction and substance abuse.

 Esketamine seems to help alleviate depression by acting on the NMDA/glutamate receptor, which is different from more recently popular antidepressants.
 But esketamine also seems to have an effect on the opiate system.
-This is not a direct effect, but a "downstream" effect, says Dr. Sullivan, yet there's an obvious potential impact on public health.
+This is not a direct effect, but a "downstream" effect, said Dr. Sullivan, yet there's an obvious potential impact on public health.

-"My concern is that we don't really how it gets people un-depressed," Mark George, MD, a psychiatrist and neurologist at the Medical University of South Carolina in Charleston, tells Health.
+"My concern is that we don't really how it gets people un-depressed," Mark George, MD, a psychiatrist and neurologist at the Medical University of South Carolina in Charleston, told Health.
 "There are complex interactions with different neurotransmitter systems.
 If this works through the NMDA and glutamate mechanism, that's really great, but if it's working through the opiate system, we need to be prepared."

-Ketamine could work in part by restoring microcircuits in the prefrontal cortex of the brain, according to new research published in the journal Science.
+Ketamine could work in part by restoring microcircuits in the prefrontal cortex of the brain, according to research published in the journal Science.
 New technology allowed the researchers to access the brains of living mice.
 Their findings suggest that ketamine speeds up the process of healing that occurs after a depressive state.